gleaming-pheasant/rdf-trig/README.md

 cache friendly on 64-bit systems, but be warned, any collection which reaches over the maximum `u32` size (4,294,967,295) will cause applications to panic.

-The crate also appends numbers to you Namespace prefixes if you've used the same `prefix` for two different `iri`s.
+The crate also appends numbers to Namespace prefixes if you've used the same `prefix` for two different `iri`s.
 The limit for "suffixed prefixes" is the `u8` maximum (255).
 If you've messed up, and you're declaring each endpoint as its own namespace with a shared prefix, this crate will panic!